snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-5-x-to-6-0/index.md

 To comply with Apple's Privacy Manifest rules, we have removed the automatic tracking of `totalStorage` and `availableStorage` metrics from the [platform context entity](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/platform-and-application-context/index.md).
 We've also added a Privacy Manifest for the SDK.

-To track `totalStorage` or `availableStorage`, use the new `PlatformContextRetriever` callbacks class (see below).
+To track `totalStorage` or `availableStorage`, use the new `PlatformContextRetriever` callbacks class to configure the platform context entity.

 ### Preventing unnecessary ScreenView event

 Affects: iOS ❌ Android ✅

-Previously a screen view event was tracked again by the screen view autotracking ADD LINK feature when the app moved to foreground.
+Previously a screen view event was tracked again by the [screen view autotracking](docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/screen-tracking/index.md) feature when the app moved to foreground.
 This is not expected because the screen doesn't change when the app is in background, and it is not consistent with how the screen view autotracking works on iOS.
 The extra event will no longer be tracked.

 ### Event entities API